StuartWaller/StuartWaller/README.md

 ## Hello, I am Stuart Waller

 ---

 I am currently pursuing my bachelor's degree at Vanderbilt University with a double major in cognitive studies and mathematics.

-Find out more about me and feel free to connect with me here:
+Feel free to connect with me:

 ---